IHP-GmbH/TO_Dec2024/RF_amplifiers/doc/source/amplifiers.rst

 .. image:: _static/single_layout.png
     :align: center

-the RPPD resistors are layouted that way, because i had problems using LVS with resistors and was hoping it works with the simples shape. but in the end, i didn't manage to make LVS work anyway.
+the RPPD resistors are layout that way, because i had problems using LVS with resistors and was hoping it works with the simples shape. but in the end, i didn't manage to make LVS work anyway.